 - In consultation with your healthcare provider, consider using ibuprofen (Advil®, Nurofen®…) alternating with acetaminophen/paracetamol (Tylenol®, Panadol®…)

 Milk flows through a system of microscopic-sized tubes—ducts—in your breasts, which are easily compressed.
-When more milk is produced than your baby drinks (for example, if you’re pumping in addition to breastfeeding), or a tight bra or strap compresses your breasts, this can produce pressure which your body responds to as a threat.
+When more milk is produced than your baby drinks (for example, if you’re pumping in addition to breastfeeding), this can produce pressure which your body responds to as a threat.
 Inflammatory cells and fluids rush into the area to help repair the damage and fight off bacteria.
 The swelling that occurs from this inflammation presses on some of the ducts, which slows or blocks the milk from flowing well.
 The skin in this area may appear darker, redder, or pinker than usual.
 In darker skin, redness may not be as easily detected or may not be visible at all.
 It may feel warm to the touch.
 If this inflammation is not treated, the area can become more inflamed or infected.
 This can occur any time your breasts become overly full, Possible factors include:

 - You and your baby are separated for longer stretches than usual between feedings

 - Your baby starts sleeping longer at night

 - Your baby is teething, has a stuffy nose, or is otherwise feeling out of sorts and nursing less.

 Treatment for what we know as blocked/clogged/plugged ducts and mastitis is similar.
 You may want to try the following ideas: